tmcrossx/bondlib/README.md

 discount, forward, and spot.
 C++ does not have a notion of interface but the
 [NVI idiom](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Non-Virtual_Interface)
-can be used to specify invariants for subclasses and help the compiler eliminate virtual tables.
+can be used to specify invariants for subclasses and help the compiler eliminate virtual function tables.

 Subclasses must override the pure virtual `_forward` and `_integral` functions.
 Spot and discount are implemented in terms of these.